 Hart Reade Solicitors is a full-service law firm with offices in Eastbourne, Hailsham, Polegate and Meads.
-We hold a Lexcel accreditation from the Law Society of England and Wales and are members of Solicitors for the Elderly.
+We hold a Lexcel accreditation from the Law Society of England and Wales and are members of The Association of Lifetime Lawyers.
 To make an appointment with one of our private client solicitors regarding setting up a family trust, please phone our office on 01323 727 321.

 Please note, this article does not constitute legal advice.